-Cost of the journey (Main Tour) is \$2590 DBL / \$3205 SGL, from San José, Costa Rica.
+Cost of the journey (Main Tour) is \$3390 DBL / \$3690 SGL, from San José, Costa Rica.
 This cost includes all accommodations, meals as specified in the itinerary, professional guide services, other park and program entrance fees and miscellaneous program expenses.
-Cost of the Pacific Coast extension is \$1535 double occupancy / \$1765 single occupancy when booked with our Main Tour. (\$1650.00 double occupancy when booked separately).
+Cost of the Pacific Coast extension is \$1675 DBL / \$1850 SGL.

-Tour cost does not include: round-trip transportation from your home city to San José, optional activities, or items of a personal nature such as laundry, telephone charges, maid gratuities or beverages from the bar.
+Tour cost does not include: round-trip transportation from your home city to San José, optional activities, or items of a personal nature such as laundry, telephone charges, maid gratuities, or beverages from the bar.